Posts

 Image

 .....a honeybee-hive entrance, 14th June 2015 I inspected our two beehives on 14th June and again on 21st June.
-One of the resident colonies was doing very well in that it had a very fecund queen, a large population of worker and drone bees, and an increasing quantity of capped honey stores.
-What was also very encouraging about this colony is that it did not seem to be making much of an effort to swarm.
-Our recent weekly inspections have found only a few queen cups and just one drawn out queen cell; which was empty as in there was no egg laid in it.
+One of the resident colonies was doing very well in that it had a very fecund queen, a large population of worker and drone bees, and an increased quantity of capped honey stores.
+What was very encouraging about this colony is that it did not seem to be making much of an effort to swarm.
+Our recent weekly inspections have found only a few queen cups and just one drawn out queen cell; which was empty, as in there was no egg laid in it.
 Both of our colonies are based on new queens produced as a result of our bee colonies swarming in 2014.
 The second and lesser of our colonies did not over-winter well, and emerged in the spring, as it did, weakened by a varroa infestation and an inappropriate over-wintering hive arrangement.
 That said, it (the colony) seems to be recovering.
-The queen has developed a good (egg) laying rate and the number of brood frames occupied by
+The queen has developed a good (egg) laying rate and the number of brood frames occupied by ...

 from some lost and found moments betwixt and between the beats of a bee's wings...